The running advice in photography circles is that you must spend a couple of hundred on your first tripod, or forever rue the day.

 So a list of the best tripods under $100 is probably going to raise some eyebrows and maybe even some blood pressure.

-I guess the thinking is that good tripods, which cost ~$300 are so much better than cheap tripods that you should simply wait patiently until you can afford to spring for a good one.
+I guess the thinking is that pro tripods, which cost ~$300 are so much better than cheap but good tripods that you should simply wait patiently until you can afford to spring for a professional one.